Alternative Credit-based Loans

 To apply for this loan, students must complete the FAFSA every year, a Grad PLUS Request every year, complete Grad PLUS entrance counseling once and complete a Grad PLUS Master Promissory Note once (it expires after ten years).
 A credit check is required.
 An endorser (co-signer) may be required (if so, a new promissory note is required for each loan with an endorser).

 Apply for either the Grad PLUS or a private loan - students do not apply for both concurrently.
-The Grad PLUS is recommended over a private loan for reasons stated above and below.
+The Grad PLUS is recommended over a private loan for reasons stated above and below, particularly if going into public service work.

 Private loan programs are available to help those students whose needs are not fully met by other government loan programs, institutional or outside scholarships, and/or employment and who choose not to borrow the federal Grad PLUS (also credit-based).
-We consider the federal Grad PLUS a better choice for credit-based funding because of the federal deferment and forbearance options, a fixed interest rate of 7.9%, public interest loan forgiveness and federal loan consolidation opportunities.
+We consider the federal Grad PLUS a better choice for credit-based funding because of the federal deferment and forbearance options, a fixed interest rate, public interest loan forgiveness, income driven repayment plans and federal loan consolidation opportunities.
 However, if you prefer, you may wish to borrow a private alternative loan instead.

 Private loans have variable interest rates (updated monthly or quarterly depending on lender), although some lenders are providing fixed rates at this time.
 Origination fees depend upon the lender but some are offered with no fees.
 Interest begins at disbursement; and there is typically no interest rate cap.
 Private loans are limited to the cost of education less other financial aid or particular lender annual and aggregate maximums.
 They are based on credit history and require a credit check.
 A co-signer may be required.
 Borrowers must sign a promissory note and Student Financial Services must certify the loan.
 Depending on the lender, repayment typically begins six to nine months after graduating or dropping below half-time enrollment.